florianLopitaux/Victory-Road-Tracker/api/services.md

 ### DELETE (required bearer token authorization)

-> - /character/{name}  -- delete a specific character by it's name.
+> - /character/{name}  -- delete a specific character by its name.

 > - /hissatsu/{name}  -- delete a specific hissatsu by it's name.

-> - /stuff/{name}  -- delete a specific stuff by it's name.
+> - /stuff/{name}  -- delete a specific stuff by its name.